Food Literacy Curriculum at Montgomery High, Santa Rosa

 - I asked the students to choose a favorite food–something they ate regularly—from their food journal and “tell its story.”

 - I brought in a collection of food items (apples, bananas, crackers, soda, canned soup, etc.) and gave a different item to each pair of students.
 I asked them to analyze the impact their food had just on the environment—how far did it travel (and how many times)?
 How much was it processed?
 How many ingredients had to travel, then?
 How was it packaged?
 What happens to the packaging after the food is consumed?

 - We did another analysis of real food, this time focusing on health, by looking at two comparable products; one a “typical” supermarket food (Cheez-It, Coke, Campbell’s soup, etc), the other a natural foods store product (Back to Nature cheese crackers, Hansen’s cola, Amy’s Kitchen soup, etc.).
 They liked this!

 - We read a series of articles about food and food beliefs, several of which came from California’s Expository Reading and Writing Course, Michael Pollan’s Food Rules, and various others I had collected over time.
-For each one, we annotated the article, wrote a précis and response, and after each few we conducted a Socratic seminar about the issues presented.
-The students especially loved discussing who is to blame for America’s growing obesity problem.
+For each one, we annotated the article and wrote a precis and response.
+For a few, we conducted a Socratic seminar about the issues presented.
+The students especially loved discussing the question: Who is responsible for America’s growing obesity problem?

 - Quick Write: What are some changes you are willing to make to your eating habits that would affect our environment and your health for the better?